Medical Laboratory Technology

 • Analyze body fluids, such as blood, urine, and tissue samples, and record normal or abnormal findings

-• Study blood samples for use in transfusions by identifying the number of cells, the cell morphology or the blood group, blood type, and compatibility with other blood types
+• Study blood samples for transfusions by identifying the number of cells, the cell morphology or the blood group, blood type, and compatibility with other blood types.

-• Use automated equipment and computerized instruments capable of performing a number of tests at the same time
+• Use automated equipment and computerized instruments to perform many tests simultaneously.

-Both technicians and technologists perform tests and procedures that physicians and surgeons or other healthcare personnel order.
+Both technicians and technologists perform tests and procedures that physicians, surgeons, or other healthcare personnel order.
 However, technologists perform more complex tests and laboratory procedures than technicians do.
 For example, technologists may prepare specimens and perform manual tests that are based on detailed instructions, whereas technicians perform routine tests that may be more automated.
 Medical laboratory technicians usually work under the general supervision of medical laboratory technologists or laboratory managers.

 Technologists in small laboratories perform many types of tests; in large laboratories, they generally specialize.
 The following are examples of types of specialized medical laboratory technologists: